-Since August 2021, and consistent with recommendations from evaluators, the parties agreed that Student requires a residential placement.
-The IEP Team is in agreement around the substance of what Student requires.
-The only disagreement is about the specific site that can offer Student a FAPE in the least restrictive environment, consistent with state regulations.
-In 2021, Parents sought placement at the private school, but the District was prohibited from placing Student at the private school because it is not approved to provide special education and related services to children with disabilities.
+In August 2021, the IEP Team convened to determine an appropriate placement for Student.
+Based on recommendations from evaluators, all parties agreed that Student required a residential placement, and the IEP Team discussed potential sites where Student's IEP could be implemented.
+The IEP Team did not reach an impasse on the substance of what Student requires.
+The only disagreement arose about the specific site that could offer Student a FAPE in the least restrictive environment.
+Parents sought placement at the private school, but the District was prohibited from placing Student at the private school because it is not approved to provide special education and related services to children with disabilities.
+Because the private school was not approved, it was the operation of State regulation (prohibiting the District from placing Student at the private school) that created an educational dispute about the appropriate site.
 Consistent with the regulations, the District issued a Form 7a placing Student at the residential placement in another state.
-Now that the previous hearing officer's order has expired, the parties find themselves in the same predicament: Parents want Student to continue to attend the private school, where Student continues to be successful; and the District is amenable to the placement, but for the State regulations requiring placement at an approved program.

-Once again, the central issue in this case is whether placing Student at the private school provides Student with a FAPE.
+The central issue in this case is whether placing Student at the private school provides Student with a FAPE.
 Based on the undisputed facts presented by the parties in their Joint Motion for Summary Judgment, this hearing officer finds that it does.

-At the time that the IEP Team was considering the appropriate residential site for Student in 2021, all Team members were aware of the importance of the placement.
+At the time that the IEP Team was considering the appropriate residential site for Student, all Team members were aware of the importance of the placement.
 Student had been significantly struggling for years, and both the District and Parents had tried numerous options in an effort to provide Student with appropriate support.
 In December 2019, Student became incapable of attending school, and Student required a 14-day inpatient stay at a NFI facility for crisis stabilization.
 During the 2020-21 school year, Student had a homebound educational placement so that Student could receive a full-time ABA program.
 Even this intensive program - where SD Associates implemented an ABA program in Student's home for 40 hours per week for over nine months - did not permit Student to make any meaningful educational progress.
 Student's August 2021 IEP describes "several successive school years of increasing social alienation, academic struggle, environmental & sensory overwhelm, behavioral agitation, and emotional reactivity," resulting in Student having "difficulty remaining safe in order to access [Student's] education at school even with the provided accommodations and supports."